 Communication over the existing Internet infrastructure plays an important role in providing value-added services to our customers.
 Each Wattsense Box connects to our IoT platform using 4G or other means of Internet connectivity to send and receive data.
 This type of bi-directional and real-time communication is challenging to secure and requires great emphasis over data security and privacy.
-At Wattsense, offering a secure network connection to our users is crucial and various measures have been taken to ensure enterprise-grade security and privacy across different domains.
+At Wattsense, offering a secure network connection to our users is crucial, and various measures have been taken to ensure enterprise-grade security and privacy across different domains.
 In this article, we introduce some key concepts to explain our robust security model and how we ensure that data is protected from any attacks.

 Box to IoT Platform

-The main communication workflow between the Box and the IoT platform is as follows: the Box sends and events while the IoT platform sends configurations and commands to the Box.
+The main communication workflow between the Box and the IoT platform is as follows: the Box sends data points and events while the IoT platform sends configurations and commands to the Box.
 The following strategies are employed to ensure the security of data in transit.

 Communication is private, and nobody can spy on the content of the exchange.